August 20, 2013 / Gold-filled Info

 Common Questions

-1. Why can't you stock more of your cast charms in gold-filled?
+1. Why can't you stock more of your cast products in gold-filled?

 This layered metal cannot be cast, which is a major limitation in the types of products that can be manufactured in the metal.
 Products are made from sheet, tube or wire that retain the separate layers of brass and gold.
 Casting by definition is melting the metal material which would alloy the layers into one big melted mess.
 SHOP GOLD-FILLED CHARMS >>